josemarluedke/glimmer-apollo/README.md

 ## Ember Setup

-To correctly setup the Apollo client, you should use a instance initializer.
+To correctly setup the Apollo client, you should use an instance initializer.
 This will ensure you can access services, for example, to add access tokens to your requests or something else.